15 Things to do in Montréal in Winter

 While you stroll through Old Montréal take a peek at the Bonsecours Market.
 Inside there are souvenirs shops featuring high-quality products made in Québec.
 There are crafts, clothes, accessories, jewelry, design items, maple syrup products and more.
-Afterwards, drink a craft beer at the Pub BreWskey.
+Afterward, drink a craft beer at the Pub BreWskey.

 6. Mont Royal Park

-The Mont Royal Park is a unmissable attraction no matter the time of the year you’re visiting.
+The Mont Royal Park is an unmissable attraction no matter the time of the year you’re visiting.
 During winter time the park is a peaceful place covered in snow blanket.
 The walking paths are well signalized.
 Follow the signs to go to the lookout, and you will be rewarded with a beautiful view of the city.
 After admiring downtown Montreal from Kondiaronk Belvedere go to the Chalet du Mont-Royal to grab a coffee before heading down.
 In winter time the park is where the Montrealers go to practice cross-country ski or for ice skating in the frozen Beaver Lake.

 7. Complexe Desjardins

-The Complexe Desjardins is a mix of shopping mall, hotel, and office building.
-The towers that serve as office building, government building and hotel are connected by an atrium shopping mall.
+The Complexe Desjardins is a mix of a shopping mall, hotel, and office building.
+The towers that serve as an office building, government building and hotel are connected by an atrium shopping mall.
 Most people use it as a shortcut circulate downtown as it’s accessible by the underground city.
-There aren’t many interesting stores but it’s a nice place to grab something to eat.
+There aren’t many interesting stores, but it’s a nice place to grab something to eat.
 Treat yourself with an A&W Papa burger and root beer.

 8. Museum of Fine Arts

 The Montréal Museum of Fine Arts is the largest Museum in Montréal with more than 41,000 works.
-Besides admiring the beautiful works of art the museum draws visitors for its amazing architecture.
+Besides admiring the beautiful works of art, the museum draws visitors for its amazing architecture.
 During my visit, the museum was featuring an incredible exhibition about Pompeii and the catastrophic eruption of Mt.
 Vesuvius.

 9. Pointe-à-Callière Museum